 He has trained under some of North America’s finest specialist spinal surgeons.
 He was able to publish and present his research at several North American Spinal Meetings.

-Upon completion of the Australasian Neurosurgical Fellowship, Dr Winder was selected for a Minimally Invasive Skull Base Fellowship at the Swedish Neuroscience Institute and Swedish Science Foundation in Seattle, Washington, USA.
-He was mentored by some of North America’s finest skull base neurosurgeons, with a specific focus on endoscopy, pituitary, skull base and brain tumours.
+Upon completion of the Australasian Neurosurgical Fellowship, Dr Winder was selected for a Minimally Invasive Skull Base Fellowship.
+This was at the Swedish Neuroscience Institute and Swedish Science Foundation in Seattle, USA.
+He was mentored by internationally renowned skull base neurosurgeons Dr Marc Mayberg, Dr David Newell and Dr Greg Foltz.